Welcome to the world of Barbados Stamps

 Let’s start by assuming the reason you are here is because you’re interested in stamps, so we don’t need the conversation about ‘why stamp collecting’.
 Once you get past the reasons for stamp collecting it’s partly borne out of a love of the island, and partly because there is sufficient complexity in the issues without being a massive drain on your resources.
 The majority of Barbados stamps can be purchased for pocket money prices and as such it makes it an ideal country in which to specialise.

 If you collect British stamps for instance, in 2010 Royal Mail issued so many stamps that to simply acquire all the stamps, booklets and mini sheets that are required to fill the Stanley Gibbons 2010 One Country pages would cost you over £110.
 That’s without the extras, collectables and FDC’s.
 So you will need at least £10 a month to keep up with new issues before you go buying any older stock.

 Barbados by contrast usually has no more than four issues a year, and a new set of definitives every five to seven years.
-All told you should be spending no more than £30 a year to keep up with new issues.
+All told you should be spending no more than £30 a year to keep up with new issues; in some years it has been as low as £10.
 And when you consider that the auction sites are full of the older issues for pennies it makes it a good country to collect.

 If however you are looking for complexity then there are lots of watermark and perforation variations to keep it interesting, along with different shades in many of the stamps before 1960.